 According to an article in Psychology Today, people believe in conspiracy theories for the following reasons:

-Given these points, it's easy to see why people want to believe in certified diamonds.
-After all, everybody buying a diamond seeks understanding and certainty.
+Given the points above, it's easy to see why people want to believe in certified diamonds.
+After all, everybody buying a diamond seeks certainty and understanding.
 Am I right?

 In the final analysis it seems clear that anybody trying to sell you a "certified diamond" is lying to your face.
 Either that, or they might be marketing to your expectations (or so I've been told).